Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 ## Compensation

-Team leaders are classified by the deepness of the hierarchy that lies below then.
+Developers and team leaders in particular are classified by the deepness of the hierarchy that lies below then.
 The following table shows the categories related to compensation:

 ### Fermat Network, Framework & APPs